Skink anti-aircraft tank: Combat Use

+The prototype Skink sent to the United Kingdom for trials was the only one to see combat after it was transferred to the 2nd Canadian Armoured Brigade.
 From 6 February to 11 March 1945, the Skink visited all but one of the Canadian armoured regiments - from Nijmegen to the Cleve area - frequently engaging the German army.
 All units found it to be a valuable asset but no enemy aircraft presented itself to the Skink's guns and its main function was to flush out stubborn pockets of enemy infantry and force their surrender.
+At one point a burst from its guns convinced 45 German troops to surrender, despite only 10 having been wounded.
+The vehicle did not carry armor piercing ammunition and did not engage with other tanks.
+It was sent back to the UK on March 25, 1945.
 The remaining Skink pilots and the completed turrets went into long-term storage in Canada where, at some point, they were scrapped.
 Only some unfinished turret castings salvaged from the firing range survive.